CBM Book & Production Partner Broadcast Drama Project

 The school’s treasured day-by-day diary and logbook was unearthed and came my way for general interest during the early 1990s.

-Strict Victorian values required for a school diary to be meticulously maintained by each head teacher, and then regularly checked by visiting school Inspectors.
+Strict Victorian values required for a school diary to be meticulously maintained by each head teacher, and regularly checked by visiting school Inspectors.
 Clifton School’s brass-clasped, key-secured, leather-bound record book proved to be one of the finest examples of educational life from that era.

 This diary’s content ignited my imagination.
 Published extracts from the log were commissioned by one of Britain’s oldest newspapers, ‘The Wharfedale & Airedale Observer’.

-This industry famous weekly covers a huge area of circulation, including a 120 miles radius of the former school.
+The industry famous weekly covers a huge area of circulation, including a 120 miles radius of the former school.
 Shortly after extracts started their weekly run, dozens of letters from families whose parents and grandparents attended the school, found their way to my desk.

 Annie Yates was 91 during the early 1990s.
 Sadly, Annie passed away shortly after we met, mercifully not before I had set up a return to her former school with the Mayor of Otley.